Alicante: Demographics

-The population of Alicante is 358,608 as of 2024, and 768,194 in the metropolitan area "Alicante-Elche" as of 2016. the foreign-born population of the city is 96,826, equal to 27% of the total population, most of them immigrants who have arrived in the previous 20 years.
+The population of Alicante is 358,608 as of 2024, and 768,194 in the Alicante-Elche metropolitan area as of 2016.
+The foreign-born population of the city is 96,826, equal to 27% of the total population, most of them immigrants who have arrived in the previous 20 years.
 Besides which, there is an estimation of additional thousands coming from countries outside the EU (mostly from the African continent) that are under illegal alien status and therefore are not accounted for in official population figures.